djangocon/2023.djangocon.us/_pages/speaking.md

 ### Online speaker gear reimbursement

 If you are speaking online, we are pleased to offer up to $500 for recording gear reimbursement to be used on qualifying expenses (camera, light, microphone, etc.).
-This cannot be used in conjunction with the above travel reimbursment (it's an either/or proposition).
+This cannot be used in conjunction with the above travel reimbursement (it's an either/or proposition).

 ## Pre-conference information